mongodb/specifications/source/unified-test-format/unified-test-format.rst

 .. _schemaVersion:

 - ``schemaVersion``: Required string.
-Version of this specification to which the test file complies.
+Version of this specification with which the test file complies.

   Test files SHOULD be conservative when specifying a schema version.
 For example, if the latest schema version is 1.1 but the test file complies with